 Nepeta - often known as catmint - is a plant that I have seem to have always grown.
 It is a vestige of my cottage garden years but has remained in my garden because it does well in Sydney's climate and is one of the plants I use to soften my brick walls by growing it at the edge and allowing it to spill over.
+It also looks effective growing along a path.
 There are various cultivars, but the one I grow is called 'Walker's Low' (ht 40 cm).
 It has lovely mauve flowers and pungent-smelling foliage, which has a silvery-grey hue.
 It loves sun and copes with dryness well.
-I cut it all back in autumn and it will regrow in early spring, flowering from mid-spring until autumn.
+I cut it all back in autumn or early winter and it will regrow in early spring, flowering from mid-spring until autumn.
 Nepeta belongs to the Lamiaceae family of plants.
 This species comes from Caucasus, Tukey and Iran.
 Propagation is by division.